EvernodeXRPL/evernode-sdk/hpdevkit/index.md

 If the contract files directory also contains a file named `hp.cfg.override`, it will be used to override the hp.cfg of all nodes.
 This can be used to set contract specific parameters like 'bin_path' and 'bin_args'

-Example `hp.cfg.override` for a nodejs application.
-(HotPocket devkit nodejs starter contract automatically includes this file for you)
+Example `hp.cfg.override` for a NodeJs application.
+(HotPocket devkit NodeJs starter contract automatically includes this file for you)
 ```
 {
     "contract": {